Great Bend waterline project brings problems

 “This water behind us has been here for at least all summer,” she said.

-Officials said the six million dollar waterline project to replace the old and aged pipes has become overwhelming.
+Officials said the $6 million dollar waterline project to replace the old and aged pipes has become overwhelming.

 “We make strides at getting the repairs made and then new leaks develop so were still a little bit behind in those repairs,” said Great Bend City Administrator Kendal Francis.